 Immersing yourself in the colours of nature is one way to ward off negativity and enjoy the stillness of the world.
 Botanical gardens can have this whimsical effect on one, and Romania is no short of them.
 Bucharest Botanical Gardens is one of the best places to be among thousands upon thousands of plant species and spacious greenery lands.

 It’s one of the most famous tourist attractions in the capital city of Romania, covering around 45 acres of land and including more than a few greenhouses.
 It sits in the Cotroceni region in the western part of Bucharest.
-The garden is deemed part of the Botanical Institute of Bucharest University and is open to visitors from all parts of the world.
+The garden is deemed part of the Botanical Institute of Bucharest University and is open to visitors worldwide.

-The gardens are now named after its founder, doctor Dimitrie Brandza, but it’s widely known as the botanical gardens of Bucharest.
-It offers thousands of different plant species that are pretty unique and rare, which you cannot find elsewhere.
+The gardens are now named after their founder, Dr. Dimitrie Brandza, but they’re widely known as the botanical gardens of Bucharest.
+They offer thousands of unique and rare plant species that you cannot find elsewhere.
 The Old Greenhouse is one of the prominent features of the garden that you should explore.
-A fun fact, this greenhouse was used in filming the Botany class scenes on Netflix’s Wednesday series.
+A fun fact: This greenhouse was used in filming the Botany class scenes on Netflix’s Wednesday series.

 If you deem yourself among the keen travellers, it must be pretty apparent by now that you should visit Romania at least once in your lifetime.
 There’s an evident display of sheer beauty and exquisite wonders that you don’t want to miss there.